johnbillion/fair-tools/README.md

 Use `--signing-key` to specify which verification key to use from the key file (defaults to first key).
 If `--signing-file` is not provided, the `FAIR_PRIVATE_KEY` environment variable is used.

-### update-did
+### Update DID service URL

-Updates an existing DID to add your FAIR service endpoint.
+Updates an existing DID to add your FAIR service URL.

 ```bash
 npm run update-did -- \